 “Beyond physical pleasure, breast stimulation leads to a burst of oxytocin, the brain chemical associated with feelings of love and attachment.”

 Thomas has had both male and female clients experience breast and nipple orgasms, so they seem to be possible for anyone.
-If you’re curious about having one yourself, here are a few ways to explore the sensation in your own chest.
+If you’re curious about having one yourself, here’s a road map for getting there.

 Step 1: Give Yourself a Breast Massage

-Set aside some time just to explore sensation in your breasts, whether or not that leads to an orgasm.
+Set aside some time just to explore sensations in your breasts, whether or not that leads to an orgasm.
 Lie down, use massage oil if you like, and try out different kinds of touch.
 “What I notice working is running the fingers, knuckles, or fingernails over the nipples, either on the skin or, when that feels too intense, over some clothes,” says Hubmann.
 “Relax into the sensations.”
-What worked for me was making big circles around my breasts, then little ones just around the nipples, with coconut oil on my fingers.
+What worked for me was making big circles around my breasts and areola, and then little ones just around the nipples, with a light touch and coconut oil on my fingers.